Pet registrations

 Follow the steps below to submit your pet registration using our online form.

-For further information, contact the Community Safety team on (03) 5348 2306.
+For further information on registration, contact the Community Safety team on (03) 5348 2306.

 Step one: Prepare your information.